 Data protection will also form part of continuing professional development, where changes to legislation, guidance or the academies' processes make it necessary.

 17. Monitoring arrangements

 The DPO is responsible for monitoring and reviewing this policy.

-This policy will be reviewed every year and shared with the board of directors.
+This policy will be reviewed every year and shared with the finance and resource committee.